GOP Strongest in 80 Years !

 Hawaii is one of only 8 states with a Democrat-controlled State government, and one of only 4 (Connecticut, Delaware, Rhode Island, and Hawaii) with Democrats also filling their US Congressional delegation.
 With the United States Congress and Presidency now Republican our very junior Hawaii Congressional delegation is at its weakest and least influential since Statehood.
 This does not bode well for Hawaii.

-Party caucus meetings in all 51 Hawaii Districts, open to all Party members, will be held in early February to elect local precinct and district officers and to choose delegates for further leadership votes.
-The delegates our precinct-meetings choose will convene for County officer elections in March, and at State Convention in May on Kauai to elect Hawaii Republican Party leaders and approve any proposed rules changes.
+Party caucus meetings in all 51 Hawaii Districts, open to all Party members, were February and March to elect local precinct and district officers and to choose delegates for further leadership votes.
+The delegates, including those appointed after the elections, convene for County officer elections in March, and at State Convention in May on Kauai to elect Hawaii Republican Party leaders and approve any proposed rules changes.
 To become a delegate or alternate to State Convention on Kauai, contact your Precinct President or District Chair (Honolulu officers list: http://gophawaii.com/?page_id=1889well; Neighbor Island officers: http://gophawaii.com/?page_id=1882) before the final May 3rd deadline.
 Ask for a discretionary appointment: most delegations have openings.

 Many of our 33,000 Hawaii Party members are not yet card-carrying dues-paying members, yet the Party needs funds for regular operations.
 A larger number of small, regular donors will cover regular expenses and enable Party leadership to focus efforts on candidate recruitment and support.

 Member donations of at least $10.00 will qualify you as a dues-paid, contributing Republican.

 You can also become a Party Precinct, District, County or State leader or just become more active in your neighborhood.